 The way in which the pilgrimage to Mecca can be performed and the regulations governing its rites vary according to where the pilgrim lives or whether intends to make umrah along with Hajj or whether one wants to offer an animal sacrifice or not.These variations have been traditionally grouped into three categories and referred to as the three types of Hajj, namely Hajj Ifrad, Hajj Qiran and Hajj Tamattu‘.
 Any one of these three methods, if performed according to their regulations without doing any actions which invalidate them, fulfill the compulsory Islamic requirement of Hajj once in a lifetime.

 The best of the three forms is Tamattu'.
 It is the form that the Prophet (peace be upon him) encouraged his followers to perform.
-Even if a pilgrim makes intentions to perform Qiran or Ifrad he is allowed to change his intentions to Tamattu'; he can do this even after he has performed tawaf and sa'i.
+Even if a pilgrim makes intentions to perform Qiran or Ifrad they are allowed to change their intentions to Tamattu'; this can be done even after they have performed tawaf and sa'i.

 He said, "If I hadn't brought the sacrificial animal, I'd have done what I've ordered you to do."